Q:How long does it take the average person to learn how to trade well?

 Thus, to be successful you have to set yourself strict targets and STICK TO THEM.
 If a trade isn’t going the way you want it to, then get out.
 An experienced trader will expect and accept the outcome with equanimity.
 It has been said many times before that it is better to take a small loss and re-assess than just hang on and hope it will turn round and end up with a big loss later.
 Understand exactly what you want to get out of a particular share before you buy it.

-A: I’ve come up with several possibilities: -:
+Q:Why do so many traders wipe out their account?A: I’ve come up with several possibilities: -:

-A: People typically work all their life in a business or trade that they know inside and out.
+Q:Why do people think they can trade without doing their homework?A: People typically work all their life in a business or trade that they know inside and out.
 They know a competitor couldn’t walk in and take over from them without knowledge and work and study and experience.
 But they still decide to put all their money into oil futures, because they’re sure it will go up.
 They do not study the instrument and do not realize that this is work and that it takes considerable effort and study to be successful in this business.
 Not only do you have to understand the market workings and what the price is telling you but you have to take calculated risks.
 Otherwise it might be best to just put your money in a high interest bank account and forget about investing.
 Before you get into trading understand what’s involved.
 Making money in the market requires a good deal of education, like any trade or business.
 If you’ve got the time, the drive, persistence and the right psychological makeup, you can enter that elite realm of the truly successful traders.

 Finally, but not least you need to understand yourself.
 Each of us is different although we may share a number of similarities to others.
 We need to understand our knowledge and skill levels, our savvy and sixth sense, our self-discipline, our trading time horizon and availability, the size of our account size, your age (as this will determine how much risk you can take) and personal tolerance to risk, to name only a few variables, but crucial matters to consider.
 You need to match all of this with whatever your trading plan is.